ahmetcik/OrthoBasis/README.md

 The method 'get_scalar_product' could be overwritten in order to change the scalar product definition or adjust numerical parameters as numerical stability is an issue.
-The stability should be always checked, e.g. by confirming that that scalar products between two different orthonormalized functions is zero.
+The stability should be always checked, e.g. by confirming that the scalar products between two different orthonormalized functions is zero.

 # Examples